An Improved Physical ZKP for Nonogram and Nonogram Color: Security Proof of Protocol for Nonogram

 \begin{lemma}[Perfect Soundness] If $P$ does not know a solution of the Nonogram puzzle, then $V$ always rejects. \end{lemma}

 \begin{proof} We will prove the contrapositive of this statement.
-Suppose $V$ accepts, meaning that the verification must pass for every row and column.
-We will prove that $P$ must know a solution.
+Assume that $V$ accepts, which means the verification of every row and column passes.
 Consider the verification of any row $R$.

-In Phase 1, the steps in each $i$-th round ensure that there exists a block of exactly $x_i$ consecutive black cells in $R$.
-Also, since all \hbox{\mybox{$\clubsuit$}s} selected in previous rounds have been replaced with \mybox{$\spadesuit$}s, this block must be different from the blocks revealed in previous rounds.
-Therefore, there must be at least $k$ different blocks of black cells with lengths $x_1,x_2,...,x_k$ (in some order) in $R$.
+In each $i$-th iteration during Phase 1, the steps $P$ performs ensure that there exists a block of exactly $x_i$ consecutive black cells in $R$.
+As all \hbox{\mybox{$\clubsuit$}s} in the blocks $P$ has selected in previous iterations have already been replaced with \mybox{$\spadesuit$}s, this block must be different from the blocks $P$ selected in previous iterations.
+Thus, $R$ must contain at least $k$ different blocks of black cells with lengths $x_1,x_2,\dots,x_k$ (in some order).

-Moreover, in Phase 2 only \mybox{$\heartsuit$}s are removed from $S$, and when all cards in $S$ are turned face-up in Phase 3 there is no \mybox{$\clubsuit$} remaining.
-This implies $R$ has no other black cells besides the ones in these $k$ blocks.
+Also, only \mybox{$\heartsuit$}s are removed from $S$ during Phase 2, and there is no remaining \mybox{$\clubsuit$} in $S$ during Phase 3.
+This implies $R$ contains no other black cells besides the ones in these $k$ blocks.

-During Phase 3, the lengths of the blocks of \mybox{$\spadesuit$}s are $x_1,x_2,...,x_k$ in this order from left to right.
-As the blocks of \mybox{$\spadesuit$}s are arranged in exactly the same order as the blocks of black cells, the lengths of the blocks of black cells must also be $x_1,x_2,...,x_k$ in this order from left to right.
+Furthermore, in Phase 3, the lengths of the blocks of \mybox{$\spadesuit$}s in $S$ are $x_1,x_2,\dots,$ $x_k$ in this order from left to right.
+Since the blocks of \mybox{$\spadesuit$}s in $S$ are arranged in the same order as the blocks of black cells in $R$, $R$ must contains exactly $k$ blocks of consecutive black cells with lengths $x_1,x_2,\dots,x_k$ in this order from left to right.

-Since this is true for every row (and analogously for every column), $P$ must know a solution of the puzzle. \end{proof}
+As the proof holds for the verification of every row (and also of every column analogously), we can conclude that $P$ knows a solution of the Nonogram puzzle. \end{proof}